sullivanashley19/CEE6490_Spring2026_HydrologyBaseCase/readme.md

 ## Repository Contents

+1. **CMIP5Scenario** folder - This folder contains the inflow files for the CMIP5_LOCA ensemble.

-1. **VariableHydrology** folder - This folder contains the inflow files.
+1. **PaleoScenario** folder - This folder contains the inflow files for the Drought_Paleo ensemble.

+1. **CMIP5Scenario.CONTROL** file - This contains the information that tells CRSS where to find each of the files needed for inflow for the CMIP5_LOCA ensemble.

-1. **VariableHydrology.CONTROL** file - This contains the information that tells CRSS where to find each of the files needed for inflow.
+1. **PaleoScenario.CONTROL** file - This contains the information that tells CRSS where to find each of the files needed for inflow for the Drought_Paleo ensemble

 1. **Variation_Code.r** - This file contains the code that creates the inflow files that can be put in CRSS.
 You do not have to use this code since I have 	included the inflow files